Jacqueline-Tsai/-bulletin-board-web-application/README.md

-# Web-Security-Midterm-Project
+# Bulletin board
-This is a bulletin board website built using PHP and Apache.
+This is a bulletin board web application built using PHP and Apache.
+It is well protected from serveral attacks: SQL injection, XSS, path traversal, Webshell, command injection and CSRF attacks.

 Functionalities:\
 ├── Sign in / Sign up\